mxw/vim-jsx/README.md

 think is more likely: (a) this package fails completely and utterly in serving its most fundamental purpose, or (b) user error?

+Answer: (A) This packages fails completely and utterly in serving its most fundamental purpose.
+Instead of trying to figure out what you did wrong, please use the following plugin (https://github.com/MaxMEllon/vim-jsx-pretty) that served its most fundamental purpose in the exact same configuration environment.
+Literally just disabled vim-jsx, enabled vim-jsx-pretty, and everything now works.
+Thanks.

 - _Why are my end tags colored differently than my start tags?_

 vim-jsx is basically the glue that holds JavaScript and XML syntax packages